 Dr. Heather Wolfson and Dr. Jack Wolfson found that when they combine appropriate nutrition, many of these symptoms disappear.
 Food is one of the best medicines there is.
 Properly fueling the body shows a dramatic difference in health.
 For example, vegetables are loaded with rich vitamins and minerals that replace many deficiencies that are a leading cause of these irregular heart rhythms.
 Free-range meats and fish have omega-3s while eggs contain choline and healthy fats.

 The paleo diet has helped reduce these irregular beats by providing the nutrient-dense foods the body needs for proper digestion, reducing inflammation, absorption, and healing.
 Additionally, gluten has been shown to increase patients’ abnormal rhythms.
 The paleo diet is a great choice for many patients as it does not include gluten.

 In the image below, one can see the brain and spinal cord along with the autonomic nervous system.
-It is shown that the parasympathetic and sympathetic nervous system is innervating every single organ, including the heart.
+It is shown that the parasympathetic and sympathetic nervous systems are innervating every single organ, including the heart.
 In short, if there is an incident such as a fall or even something as simple as sleeping wrong, there could be a subluxation in the vertebra.
-By getting a chiropractic adjustment, this will realign the vertebra and cervical spine and in turn, reduce the rhythm problem.
+Getting a chiropractic adjustment, will realign the vertebra and cervical spine and in turn, reduce the rhythm problem.